Long-term Effects of Child Sexual Abuse & Molestation

 Child abuse is identified by the CDC as occurring when a child under 18 is involved in sexual activity that they don’t understand or cannot consent to.
 Legally, any child under the age of consent is a victim of sexual abuse when they are involved in any type of sexual activity.

-Child sexual abuse can be physical or non-physical.
-Common examples include:
+Child sexual abuse can be physical or non-physical and can include:

 Child sexual abuse can happen to anyone, regardless of their demographics such as religious, race, gender, or sexuality.
 In most cases of child sexual abuse, the child knows the offender in some capacity such as a teacher, coach, babysitter, clergy member, or a relative.
 Institutional child sexual abuse is a major problem including religious, doctor, school, and within child services like wilderness therapy and foster care.